-Susan is a renowned executive coach, who applies her knowledge of emotions, human motivation and change to individuals and organizations.
+Susan is a renowned executive coach, who applies her knowledge of emotions, human motivation and change to individuals and organisations.
 She frequently works in the areas of personal leadership, culture, engagement, and people strategy.
 A consultant at the most senior levels of Fortune 500 companies she has been an advisor to numerous leaders faced with difficult situations, including mergers and acquisitions, leadership transitions, and strategic revisions.

 What emotional agility means and why it is key to performance

 Tools for improving critical insight about situations and interactions

 Boosting resilience: Harnessing emotions to help you face challenging situations

 Applying the lessons of emotional agility to fuel workplace motivation and engage teams